weeyin83/Lab-Deployment-in-Azure/Tutorials/azure-migrate.md

 * Click on **Workgroup**
 * You want to join the server to the **tailwindtraders** domain
 * Restart the server as prompted

+## Configure remote access on servers

+_We need to ensure that Azure Migrate can access the servers through WinRM for the Windows Servers._

+* Log onto each of the Windows servers (AD01, FS01, SQL01, WEB01) and run the following commands:
+    - Enable-PSRemoting -Force
+    - winrm quickconfig

 ### Create an Azure Migrate project